umbraco/UmbracoDocs/Reference/Querying/UmbracoContext/index.md

 ## How to reference UmbracoContext

-If you are using Views or Partial View Macros you can reference UmbracoHelper with the syntax: `@UmbracoContext`
+If you are using Views or Partial View Macros you can reference the UmbracoContext with the syntax: `@UmbracoContext`

 If you need an `UmbracoContext` in your own controllers, you need to inject an `IUmbracoContextAccessor`.